Common name: Indo or Indonesian crab (also referred to as C. clpyeata (Latrielle) and C. hildendorfi (Terao).

 Distribution: From Zanzibar to Tahiti and the Tuamotu Islands, but not known from the East Africa mainland, south west Pacific Ocean Southern Ryukyus

 Habitat: C. brevimanus is rarely near the shore, often found in grassy areas and rain forest.
 Shelters under logs and litter during the day.
+Forest dweller who returns to the sea as needed for water replenishment, foraging, mating, spawning.

 Ecology: Mostly nocturnal, supratidal, most terrestrially adapted of the species, fills shell with fresh or brackish water.
 Can survive up to two weeks in damp substrate.